Agathonas/terracon-hex-quest/README.md

 - <b>Transferability:</b> Enabling secure transfers of tokens between addresses.
 - <b>Ownership Tracking:</b> Keeping track of who owns which token at any given time.
 - <b>Interoperability:</b> Ensuring the token adheres to the ERC721 standard for compatibility with wallets and marketplaces.
+- <b>Mutable Attributes</b> As well we want to have mutable Attributes.
+Meaning initial Birhtplace, Ethnicity, Occupation and Special Trait can be mutable by some proxy contract in the future.

 <h3>Custom functionality needed:</h3>